-We promote student health and safety through the use of Haven, a program that educates students about the elements of healthy relationships, the importance of sexual consent, and the role of bystanders.
+Sexual Assault Prevention for Undergraduates (SAPU): We promote student health and safety through the use of SAPU, a program that educates students about the elements of healthy relationships, the importance of sexual consent, and the role of bystanders.

 It is common practice for universities to offer online educational modules for students as they enter the institution.
 Our goal is for all students who enter DePaul University to have similar base knowledge about sexual & relationship violence and alcohol and drug use so they can make informed choices.
 We will build on the knowledge learned in these modules throughout a student's time at DePaul, continuing to reinforce the Take Care DePaul message.

-Both Alcohol EDU and Haven have a Part I and Part II with a waiting period inbetween.
+Both Alcohol EDU and SAPU have a Part I and Part II with a waiting period inbetween.

 Alcohol EDU - Part I will require approximately 90 minutes to complete and Part II will take approximately 20 minutes to complete.

-Part I OPENED on August 21, 2017.
+Part I will OPEN on August 24, 2020.
 All new students will receive an email with instructions.

-Part I MUST BE COMPLETED BY September 19, 2017.
-Part I for BOTH modules must have been completed by September 19, 2017.
+Part I for BOTH modules must be completed by September 21, 2020.

-Part II OPENED October 2, 2017.
+Part II will OPEN on October 5, 2020.
 All new students will receive an email with instructions.

-Part II MUST BE COMPLETED BY October 27, 2017.
-Part II for BOTH modules must have been completed by October 27th, 2017.
+Part II for BOTH modules must have been completed by November 2, 2020.